Diary of Percy Lay, 1914-1918 - Part 12

 away - rather a decent Camp.

-31st Left camp at Midday and
+31st Left Camp at Midday and

 entrained and left Cherbough for

-Tranto a distance of 2500 Miles
+Tranato a distance of 2500 Miles

 Travelled all day and night and